 Mixed-status families also suffer from the inaccessibility of healthcare.
-There are approximately 4.7 million children of undocumented parents in the U.S.46 While most of these children are U.S. citizens, an estimated 1.6 million are undocumented.47 Roughly one quarter of undocumented New Yorkers have children who are U.S. citizens or LPRs.48 Generally, the children of undocumented immigrants are nearly twice as likely to live in poverty as the children of American-born parents.49 Even U.S. citizen children of noncitizen parents are less likely to have access to healthcare than children in the general population.50
+There are approximately 4.7 million children of undocumented parents in the U.S. 46 While most of these children are U.S. citizens, an estimated 1.6 million are undocumented.
+Roughly one quarter of undocumented New Yorkers have children who are U.S. citizens or LPRs.
+Generally, the children of undocumented immigrants are nearly twice as likely to live in poverty as the children of American-born parents.
+Vernerotation between the children of noncitizen parents are less likely to have access to healthcare than children in the general population.